centreon/centreon-documentation/en/reporting/introduction.md

 title: Introduction
 ---

-## Complete reporting: Centreon MBI
+## Complete reporting with Centreon MBI

 The reporting capabilities in Centreon relies on the **Centreon Monitoring Business Intelligence (MBI)** extension.
 You also have simple reporting capabilities described below.